 Study hard with the real estate practice exam.
 Once the education requirement has been met, you will then need to secure an employment with a real estate brokerage and apply for licensing through the brokerage of your choice.
 Part of the licensing process requires that you obtain a Certified Criminal Record Check.

 Real Estate Agent Course and Real Estate Agent License Fees

 Fundamentals of Real Estate course: $1,500

 Introduction to a Career in Property Management course: $1,500

 Real Estate License application fee: $400

-How much do real estate agent makes in Alberta?
+How much does real estate agent make in Alberta?
 How much do realtors make in Alberta?
 The answer really depends on the individual.
 There are many benefits of working as a real estate agent in Alberta.
 Although the province is hit with low oil price in recent years, but with asset valuation so low, this could be the golden opportunity in the long run.

 Canada Real Estate had another great year in 2016.
-Despite the Alberta real estate slowdown, many great real estate listings can still be found on MLS ALberta, MLS Edmonton, MLS Calgary, MLS Red Deer, MLS Sherwood Park or general MLS search.
-Foreclosure is still very low compare to total number of houses for sale or condos for sale.
-Commercial real estate listings are stable, inlucding many properties are for sale by owner.
+Despite the Alberta real estate slowdown, many great real estate listings can still be found on MLS Alberta, MLS Edmonton, MLS Calgary, MLS Red Deer, MLS Sherwood Park or general MLS search.
+Foreclosure is still very low compared to a total number of houses for sale or condos for sale.
+Commercial real estate listings are stable, including many properties are for sale by owner.
 Becoming a real estate agent in Alberta should be a good way to capitalize the Alberta real estate market.